eatlas/AU_NESP-MaC-3-17_AIMS_S2-comp/README.md

 ### `create-composite.py`

-This script will create a composite image for each Sentinel 2 tile ID provided and export it to the .
+This script will create a composite image for each Sentinel 2 tile ID provided and export it to the cloud storage.
 The tile IDs are read from a CSV file with the name and path of the file passed as argument:

 ```shell
 python create-composite.py --data_file "path/to/tile-ids.csv"